celestiaorg/docs/developers/blobstream-proof-queries.md

 ## High-level diagrams

 The two diagrams below summarize how a single share is committed to in Blobstream.
-The share is highlighted in green. `R0`, `R1`, etc represent the repsective row and column roots, the blue and pink gradients are erasure encoded data.
+The share is highlighted in green. `R0`, `R1`, etc represent the respective row and column roots, the blue and pink gradients are erasure encoded data.
 More details on the square layout can be found
 [in the data square layout](https://github.com/celestiaorg/celestia-app/blob/v1.1.0/specs/src/specs/data_square_layout.md)